iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > Not a chance in hell would I install this...I wear a mask and keep my hands clean..been using public transport through out the pandemic and have NVR tested positive...it's a fkn farce.<br> :date: __2021-07-09 19:03:37__

 > Not compatible with English system so complete waste of time using it while on holiday<br> :date: __2021-07-09 18:37:42__

-> Total garbage.
-Apart from the fact that technically the app doesn't work that well, it clearly expects me to walk around all day with an 'open' phone.
-Surely a wet dream for bureaucracy.
-It's never going to happen.<br> :date: __2021-07-09 13:43:45__

-> Dosent even work, I was sitting next someone who done 2 rapid tests that was then registeredb on the app and nothing all day.
-No alert saying that the person right next to you positive<br> :date: __2021-07-08 00:13:12__